 Airsoft guns come in all different shapes and sizes, and the one you’ll want will depend on your style of play.
-A big factor that will likely determine your choice of airsoft gun is price.
+A big factor that will likely determine what airsoft gun you choose is price.
 But how much are airsoft guns anyway?

 Airsoft guns can cost anywhere between $20 and $500 depending on the type of airsoft gun, overall quality, and any modifications completed.
 Airsoft pistols typically sit at the lower end of the spectrum, with most models costing approximately $50 to $150.
 Airsoft snipers, on the other hand, can cost upwards of $500 based on the base rifle purchased and the upgrades you make to the rifle.
 The same goes for AEGs.